sharetribe/flex-docs/src/docs/tutorial/customize-amenities-filter/index.md

 - `--key amenities`: key for this new searchable data is _amenities_.
 - `--type multi-enum`: the type is an enumeration with an array of choices.
-- `--scope public`: key can be found from public data section of a listing entity.
+- `--scope public`: key can be found from the public data section of a listing entity.

   Read more about [public data](/references/extended-data/).